 Content Delivery Network

-Another factor in CDN performance is point of presence.
+Another factor in CDN performance is a point of presence.
 PoP refers to how geographically close a given CDN server endpoint is to the viewer.
-For example, if your primary audience is in Singapore and the surrounding region, but your CDN doesn’t have any PoPs in southeast or east Asia, your content will be delivered more slowly.
+For example, if your primary audience is in Singapore and the surrounding region, but your CDN doesn’t have any PoPs in the southeast or east Asia, your content will be delivered more slowly.

-A given OTT provider typically either works with a CDN partner, or delivers content using their own live streaming server network.
-It is best to avoid this secondary option, since these networks are inevitably smaller and can be overloaded more easily.
+A given OTT provider typically either works with a CDN partner or delivers content using their own live streaming server network.
+It is best to avoid this secondary option since these networks are inevitably smaller and can be overloaded more easily.

 Streaming formats for maximum compatibility

 Every OTT provider aims to deliver streams to as many viewers as possible.
 Typically, that means choosing the right streaming formats for compatibility with as many devices as possible.

 There are many different streaming formats available.
 However, you want to be very careful which you use—the wrong choice could negatively impact the mobile experience.
 Apple has developed its own iOS streaming standard, HLS, which is the best format to reach iOS users.
 It’s also compatible with pretty much every other operating system and device.